 To illustrate the application of GRM for analyzing measurement precision of an ordered polytomous scale, we provide an example of a GRM analysis of the RWA scale data (Altemeyer, 1981, 2006).
 Altemeyer (1981) defines RWA as a personality propensity to blindly abide by established authorities (i.e., authoritarian submission), to act aggressively toward individuals who are perceived to be punished by these established authorities (i.e., authoritarian aggression), and to uphold traditional values promoted by the authorities (i.e., conventionalism).
 Individuals with higher levels of RWA tend to view the world as a dangerous place (Duckitt & Sibley, 2017), and thus, to ensure stability and safety, they are motivated to preserve social order by deferring to those whom they perceive as legal, social, or moral authorities; for instance, the government, religious institutions, or political or religious or military leaders (Saunders & Ngo, 2017).
 The RWA scale developed by Altemeyer (1981) remains one of the most important measures in the field of social and political psychology (Saunders & Ngo, 2017), and has helped researchers to conceptualize the role of RWA in shaping various social psychological outcomes, such as prejudice, political behavior, and various antisocial behaviors (Akrami & Ekehammar, 2006; Osborne et al., 2023; Sibley et al., 2012).

-In this paper, we use the latest version of the RWA scale (Altemeyer, 2006), which consists of 22 items that participants are asked to respond with their agreement to those items on a nine-point scale, ranging from “strongly disagree” (-4) to “strongly agree” (+4).
+In this paper, we use the latest version of the RWA scale (Altemeyer, 2006), which consists of 22 items in which participants are asked to indicate their agreement with those items on a nine-point scale, ranging from “strongly disagree” (-4) to “strongly agree” (+4).
 While the RWA scale consists of three sub-dimensions, i.e., submissiveness, aggression, and conventionalism, the RWA scale is (theoretically) unidimensional because (Altemeyer, 2006) shows that the sub-dimensions are strongly intercorrelated.
 While some evidence shows otherwise (Duckitt & Bizumic, 2013), for the purpose of this article, we assume that the RWA scale is unidimensional.

 Disclosure and Data Availability Statements

 To maximize the reproducibility of our illustrative example, we wrote the article as a Quarto (.qmd) document, where we integrate the R codes used in the analysis as well as its outputs.
-We also include the annotated R script file (.R) for the example we used as a supplementary document, which we highly recommend to use for a didactic purpose.
-The Quarto file (and its corresponding .docx and .pdf output) and R script file are publicly available on a Github repository.
+We also included the annotated R script file (.R) for the example we used as a supplementary document, which we highly recommend to use for a didactic purpose.
+The Quarto file (and its corresponding .docx and .pdf outputs) and R script file are publicly available on a Github repository.
 The dataset we used in this tutorial paper was obtained from Open-Source Psychometrics Project, which is publicly accessible.

 Step 1: Data Preparation